What Is Actinic Keratosis?

-Actinic Keratosis is a common skin condition seen in more than 58 million Americans each year, and it affects areas of the skin that are often left unprotected from the sun, such as the lips, ears, scalp, neck, forearms, or hands.
+Actinic Keratosis is a common skin condition seen in more than 58 million Americans each year.
+They often affect areas of the skin that are unprotected from the sun, such as the lips, ears, scalp, neck, forearms, or hands.

 Actinic Keratosis Symptoms

 Individuals with Actinic Keratosis rarely feel ill; rather, this skin disease is typically identified by its appearance on the skin.
-Early stage Actinic Keratosis manifests as a small, red or brown spot that can resemble a pimple or a patch of dry or irritated skin but does not go away.
+Early stage Actinic Keratosis are often difficult to see, but have a characteristic “gritty” texture that does not heal.
 Because it can look like other harmless skin conditions, it’s important to pay attention to changes on your skin, especially in the areas Actinic Keratosis tends to affect most.

-When Actinic Keratosis forms on the lips, it is called Actinic Cheilitis, and it often resembles a badly chapped lip.
-Actinic Cheilitis most often forms on the lower lip, which is more susceptible to UV radiation because it has thinner skin and less pigmentation.
+When an Actinic Keratosis forms on the lips, it is called Actinic Cheilitis, and it often resembles a badly chapped lip.
+Although it can occur anywhere on the lips, actinic cheilitis most often forms on the lower lip.

-If you notice a change to your skin that resembles Actinic Keratosis, it is important to seek treatment from your dermatologist right away as this precancerous skin growth can develop into Squamous Cell Carcinoma if left untreated.
+Actinic Keratoses are highly treatable and slow growing.
+If you notice a change to your skin that resembles an Actinic Keratosis, it is important to seek treatment from your dermatologist as this precancerous skin growth can develop into Squamous Cell Carcinoma if left untreated.

 Actinic Keratosis Treatment

 At Optima Dermatology, we will work with you to develop a treatment plan for your Actinic Keratosis.
 Our expert staff apply the latest dermatological solutions to ensure your treatment is as effective as possible.
-Treatment options for Actinic Keratosis can include:
+Some treatment options for Actinic Keratosis can include:

-- Cryosurgery: The application of liquid nitrogen to freeze and destroy the precancerous cells.
+The application of liquid nitrogen directly to the precancerous cells to destroy them.